 P4toDB mirrors Perforce metadata in an SQL Database.
 It can mirror all Perforce data or just a subset.

 P4toDB's database replication is very similar to Perforce Server metadata replication except that it converts retrieved database records into SQL statements for updates to the target database.
-You can read about Perforce Replication in the Replication Chapter in the System Administrator's Guide.
+You can read about Perforce Replication in the Replication Chapter in the Helix Versioning Engine Administrator Guide: Multi-Site Deployment.
 This article provides an overview of the process.
-Please consult the P4toDB README.txt file included in the distribution for additional detail on the steps below, or the P4toDB README Knowledge Base article.
+Please consult the P4toDB README.txt file included in the distribution for additional detail on the steps below, or the P4toDB README.

 There are three parts to P4toDB replication: the Perforce Server, the P4toDB process, and the SQL Database.
 They may all run on the same machine or each may be on its own machine.
 For performance, it is recommended that at least the P4toDB process and your database be on a separate machine from your Perforce Server.

 Important note: you must not compress (-z flag) your journal files when checkpointing your server or rotating its journal.
 P4toDB does not work with compressed checkpoint or journal files.
 Once you've loaded your checkpoint, you can do future checkpoints with the -Z flag as this compresses just the checkpoint, not the journal.

 A Java 1.6 or later JRE is required.
 You will need a jdbc driver suitable for your database.
 Install the P4toDB software according to the release notes and copy your jdbc driver into the <install_dir>/lib directory.

 Create a user and schema in your database to hold the P4toDB tables.

 Ensure sufficient disk space for your data.
 For a ballpark amount, allocate 2 to 4 times the space consumed by the Perforce Server's db.* files that you intend to replicate.

 The customer is responsible for tuning the database.
 Perforce Support can assist.